finntonwentworth/typogenetics/README.md

 #### rpy

-Moves to the nearest pyrine (See [Definitions](#Definitions)) to the right of this unit.
+Moves to the nearest pyrine (See [Definitions](#Definitions)) to the right of the currently bound unit.
+If there are no pyrines to the right of the current base, it will attempt to find one but fall off the strand when it finds a blank unit, such as at the end of a strand.
 With copy mode enabled, each base touched while sliding to the next pyrine will be copied into the complementary strand.
-If there are no pyrines to the right of the current base, this does nothing.

 #### rpu

-Moves to the nearest purine (See [Definitions](#Definitions)) to the right of this unit.
+Moves to the nearest purine (See [Definitions](#Definitions)) to the right of the currently bound unit.
+If there are no purines to the right of the current base, it will attempt to find one but fall off the strand when it finds a blank unit, such as at the end of a strand.
 With copy mode enabled, each base touched while sliding to the next purine will be copied into the complementary strand.
-If there are no purines to the right of the current base, this does nothing.

 #### lpy

-Moves to the nearest pyrine (See [Definitions](#Definitions)) to the left of this unit.
+Moves to the nearest pyrine (See [Definitions](#Definitions)) to the left of the currently bound unit.
+If there are no pyrines to the left of the current base, it will attempt to find one but fall off the strand when it finds a blank unit, such as at the end of a strand.
 With copy mode enabled, each base touched while sliding to the next pyrine will be copied into the complementary strand.
-If there are no pyrines to the left of the current base, this does nothing.

 #### lpu

-Moves to the nearest purine (See [Definitions](#Definitions)) to the left of this unit.
+Moves to the nearest purine (See [Definitions](#Definitions)) to the left of of the currently bound unit.
+If there are no purines to the left of the current base, it will attempt to find one but fall off the strand when it finds a blank unit, such as at the end of a strand.
 With copy mode enabled, each base touched while sliding to the next purine will be copied into the complementary strand.
-If there are no purines to the left of the current base, this does nothing.

 ## Binding Preference